 Although printed catalogues exist for most of this material, only some of the catalogues are available online.
 Moreover, very little of the collection has been digitised.
 Our Persian manuscripts have, until recently, only been accessible onsite to those who can physically visit the British Library to study in the Asian and African Studies reading room.
 With limited access to catalogue records, the collection has therefore been much underused.

-We are currently seeking further funding to extend the project by another three years to include updated digital records for all the manuscripts described in the groundbreaking catalogues of the late 19th century and early 20th century by Charles Rieu and Hermann Ethé.
+We are currently seeking further funding to complete the current phase and to create digital records for all the manuscripts described in the groundbreaking catalogues of the late 19th century and early 20th century by Charles Rieu and Hermann Ethé.
 We also aim to digitise further selected Persian manuscripts.
 If you would like to support us or can help in any way please look here for more information.

 We are grateful to our sponsors and partners for the financial support that has enabled this project: